mzwoelfer/nextbike-city-analysis/data_collection/README.md

 Continuously collect and store data from the Nextbike API, every minute, ready for analysis.

+Uses Postgres as a database, and a Python3 script to pull the data.

 ## Prerequisites
 Per entry roughly `0,12 KB`.